logangoins/Cable/README.md

 - Enumeration of Active Directory Certificate Services (ADCS) CA's and certificate templates.
 - Enumeration of domain and forest trusts.
 - Enumeration of domain controllers in the current domain.
-- General LDAP enumeration with both pre-created queries and the ability to specify custom queries.
+- General LDAP enumeration with pre-created queries, the ability to specify custom queries, and the ability to specify returned attributes.
 - The ability to perform password changes.
 - The ability to set and remove the value of the `servicePrincipalName` attribute on an object, making it kerberoastable and non-kerberoastable respectfully.
+- The ability to set and remove the `DONT_REQ_PREAUTH` flag on an objects `userAccountControl` attribute, making it ASREP-Roastable and non ASREP-Roastable respectfully.
-- Enumeration of group membership.
+- Enumeration of group membership for users.
+- Enumeration of user membership for groups.
 - The ability to add and remove accounts from groups.

 ## Usage